decentralized-identity/keri/docs/Q-and-A-Security.md

 Beware: A Q&A is always *work in progress*.
 Tips & help welcome.

 ### Disclaimer
-None of the respondents in the **open** repo and presentations have been explicitly named as a source, except for ***Samuel M. Smith Ph.D.*** and ***@henkvancann***.
-If there is no reference added to the answers, then it's Samuel M. Smith who answered the question.
+Some of the respondents in the **open** repo and presentations have been explicitly named as a source, like *Samuel M. Smith Ph.D.*, *Charles Cunningham*, and *Orie Steel*.
+If there is no reference added to the answers, then it's a mixture of sources and edits in the question.
 Most of the editing is done by @henkvancann, which might have introduced ommission, errors, language glitches and such.
 Sorry for that, feel free to correct by submitting a pull request (PR).\
 For practical reasons educational images uploaded by Github members have been downloaded.
 We de-personalised them by giving images a new name.
 Under these new names these images have been uploaded to github and used in the Q&A to clarify the questions and answers.

 Keri's content is licensed under the [CC by SA 4.0. license](https://creativecommons.org/licenses/by-sa/4.0/).
 Parts of the video offered on SSI Meetup webinar 58 have been captured and uploaded to Github to support the answers to general questions about digital identity and more in depth answers to question about Keri.